OpenGeoscience/geojs/README.md

 Get Involved
 ============
-We are always open for collaboration.
-Kitware has been doing open source development for the last 20 year and understand and appreciate what it takes to develop open source software.
+We are open for collaboration.
+Kitware has been doing open source development for the last 20 year and understands and appreciates what it takes to develop open source software.

 Related Efforts